 Rolls-Royce plc is a significant part of the Rolls-Royce group of companies which are ultimately owned by Rolls-Royce Holdings plc (the "Group").
 The Trustee closely monitors the strength of the Group.
-The Trustee has considered the going concern statement included in the Group's 2022 half-year results published on 4 August 2022.
-This considered the period to 28 February 2024 and concluded that under "base case" and "stressed downside" scenarios", the Group expects to continue as a going concern.
+The Trustee has considered the going concern statement included in the Group's 2023 half-year results published on 3 August 2023.
+This considered the period to 28 February 2025 and concluded that under "base case" and "stressed downside" scenarios", the Group expects to continue as a going concern.
 On this basis, whilst the impact of various factors including the macroeconomic environment and the Russian invasion of Ukraine cannot be accurately predicted, the Trustee currently considers that the Group will nevertheless continue to operate for the next twelve months, and therefore the Trustee believes that it remains appropriate to prepare the Trust's financial statements on a going concern basis.
 The financial statements do not include any adjustments that would result from the basis of preparation being inappropriate.
-It should also be noted that investments in the financial statements are £8,102m within total net assets of £8,081m.
-Investments are recognised at fair value, which would not change if the financial statements were not prepared on a going concern basis.
+It should also be noted that total investments are recognised at fair value, which would not change if the financial statements were not prepared on a going concern basis.